OnlyJ22/StudyToWGU/CS 303/Ch6.md

 * Tools like **MySQL** and **PostgreSQL** offer flexibility and scalability, while systems like **Oracle** serve large enterprises.

 * There is **no one-size-fits-all**; the right database depends on **current operations** and **future expansion plans**.
-Absolutely — here's your updated, **fully structured** version:

----

-Here’s the corrected version with the proper header formatting:

----

 ### 🧠 Section 3: Installing Microsoft SQL Server 2017